zestydevy/dinosaur-planet/CONTRIBUTING.md

 1. Any code additions/changes follow the project's [style guide](#style-guide).
 2. The ROM builds and matches the original ROM (only for non-draft pull requests).
+    - If you have a decompiled function that doesn't match but is worth committing, make sure to use an `#if` macro to let the compiler ignore the decompiled implementation and include the original assembly instead.

 ## Style guide